pact-foundation/pact-net/README.md

 	public void EnsureSomethingApiHonoursPactWithConsumer()
 	{
 		//Arrange
-		var client = new HttpClient { BaseAddress = new Uri("http://api-address:9999") };

-		var pact = new Pact();
+		var pactVerifier = new PactVerifier();

+		pactVerifier
-		pact.ProviderStatesFor("Consumer") //NOTE: You can supply setUp and tearDown, which will run before starting and after completing the verifications.
+			.ProviderStatesFor("Consumer") //NOTE: You can supply setUp and tearDown, which will run before starting and after completing the verifications.
 			.ProviderState("There is a something with id 'tester'",
 				setUp: AddTesterIfItDoesntExist); //NOTE: We also have tearDown

 		//Act / Assert
+		using (var client = new HttpClient { BaseAddress = new Uri("http://api-address:9999") })
+		{
+			pactVerifier
-		pact.ServiceProvider("Something API", client)
+				.ServiceProvider("Something API", client)
 				.HonoursPactWith("Consumer")
 				.PactUri("../../../Consumer.Tests/pacts/consumer-something_api.json")
 				.Verify(); //NOTE: Optionally you can control what interactions are verified by specifying a providerDescription and/or providerState

-		testServer.Dispose();
+		}
 	}

 	private void AddTesterIfItDoesntExist()